Italy is a biodiversity zone and home to several animal species than any other European country.

 6. Mosquitoes

-Although these creatures are often associated with the tropics, about 60 can be found in Italy, especially in the high-summer months when it gets humid and around large bodies of water.
-But then, only 10 of these interest the mosquito controllers.
+Although these creatures are often associated with the tropics, about 60 can be found in Italy, especially in the high summer months when it gets humid and around large bodies of water.
+However, only 10 of these are interested in mosquito controllers.

 Mosquitoes are also among the poisonous animals in Italy.
-They are insects with segmented bodies, a pair of wings, and an elongated sharp mouth with their life cycle consisting of the egg, larva, pupa, and adult stage.
+They are insects with segmented bodies, wings, and an elongated sharp mouth.
+Their life-cycle comprises the egg, larva, pupa, and adult stages.

 They are common insects that can inflict a small bite that usually results in local inflammation and itching at the contact site.